 Be aware that if you change your car's camber link locations, toe, or kick-up, you may need to re-adjust your bump steer to keep the handling characteristics consistent.

 - Increases toe-in (decreases toe-out) when suspension is compressed.
-See our toe article for the impacts of the toe angle.
+See our toe article for the impacts of the toe angle

 - Decreases toe-in (increases toe-out) when suspension is compressed